sap-tutorials/Tutorials/tutorials/jam-cloud-webide-plugins-activate/jam-cloud-webide-plugins-activate.md

 ## Details
 ### You will learn
-In this tutorial you will learn how to activate SAP Web IDE plugins on SAP Cloud Platform
+In this tutorial, you will learn how to activate SAP Web IDE plugins on SAP Cloud Platform.

 ### Time to Complete
 **5 Min**